DTolm/VkFFT/README.md

 [![Build Status](https://travis-ci.com/DTolm/VkFFT.svg?token=nMgUQeqx7PXMeCFaXqsb&branch=master)](https://travis-ci.com/github/DTolm/VkFFT)
 # VkFFT - Vulkan Fast Fourier Transform library
-VkFFT is an efficient GPU-accelerated multidimensional Fast Fourier Transform library for Vulkan projects.
+VkFFT is an efficient GPU-accelerated multidimensional Fast Fourier Transform library for Vulkan/CUDA/HIP projects.
 VkFFT aims to provide community with an open-source alternative to Nvidia's cuFFT library, while achieving better performance.
-VkFFT is written in C language.
+VkFFT is written in C language and supports Vulkan, CUDA and HIP as backends.

 ## I am looking for a PhD position/job that may be interested in my set of skills.
 Contact me by email: <d.tolmachev@fz-juelich.de> | <dtolm96@gmail.com>